Request a physical copy of the handbook through the Library Catalog.

 Narrative Citation: Perkins (2018)

-Religious texts and classical works such as ancient philosophers, poets, and historians are often cited in ways that differ from the usual means of citation, regardless of which style manual you are using.
+Poetry, religious texts and classical works (such as ancient philosophers, poets, and historians) are often cited in ways that differ from the usual means of citation, regardless of which style manual you are using.
 Theological texts can also include non-traditional means of publishing, as in the case of papal encyclicals.
-Provided here are the most commonly needed citation examples for Scriptural/Classical works, but there is also a much more expanded guide designed for our Theology and Philosophy departments, which includes guidance from The SBL Handbook of Style.
+Provided here are the most commonly needed citation examples, but there is also a much more expanded guide designed for our Theology and Philosophy departments, which includes guidance from The SBL Handbook of Style.
 See the "Theological/Philosophical Citations" page on this guide.

 Reference Example: